Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

 ## Introduction:
 This is a technical repo to demonstrate the application deployment using MongoDB Atlas and AWS Elastic Beanstalk.
-This tuotorial is intended for those who wants
+This tuotorial is intended for those who wants to
 1. Have a rapid application deployment
 2. Test out the features of an application
 3. Fail fast in their development cycle